untodesu/voxelius/docs/dev/engine/dev-code-style.md

 - Functions, methods, and namespaces put the opening brace on a new line.
 - Classes, structs, enums, unions, control statements, and lambdas keep the brace on the same line.
-- `else` and `catch` go on a new line after the closing brace.
+- Put `else` and `catch` on a new line after the closing brace.
 Two braces and a keyword on one line are hard to read.

 Example: